Understanding skills to upskill your procurement team

 Outcomes and Deliverables

 The client put the majority of their team through the assessment process, which was largely seen as constructive and as an opportunity by the staff.
 The learning and development angle and the opportunity to apply to new and exciting roles were well communicated and well received.
-The program delivered:
+Our procurement consultant team delivered:

 - Skills and competency frameworks for existing and new roles, as well as a set of career pathways to encourage development and growth